open-phytoliths/FAIR-phytoliths/ROADMAP.md

 ## Milestone 1: Community building and training for FAIRification - throughout the project
-* Institute an official standing committee of the International Phytolith Society (IPS)
+* Institute an official standing committee of the International Phytolith Society (IPS).
 * Disseminate the project's mission in academic environments:
   *  Conference paper at the [12th International Meeting for Phytolith Research](https://www.12impr.uni-kiel.de/en?set_language=en), September 2021.
-* Creating a survey about data sharing practices
+* Creating a survey about data sharing practices.
-* Distribute teh survey within the community
+* Distribute the survey within the community.

 ## Milestone 2: Establish infrastructure - short term
 * Open a GitHub repository.